Seriously, are you ready to pitch at the collegiate level?

 You must be able to locate on both sides of the plate.
 No longer can you be afraid to throw inside.
 Yes, you might be the king of the outside corner of the plate, but college hitters can easily make adjustments and will simply take your pitches to right field.

 The ability to locate on both sides of the plate is incredibly important, but you must also be able to keep your fastball low.

-General rule of thumb: low pitches are typically always better.
+Low pitches are typically always better.
 A high fastball is acceptable as a strikeout option, but for the most part, work on trying to keep your fastball down around the knees.